bjaan/roland-juno-g-display-replacement/README.md

 ## 2. Tools
 - PC with capable to run _Aduino IDE_ & _Visual Studio Code_ with a USB-A port
 - Micro USB to USB-A cable (to program the Raspberry Pi Pico)
-- Soldering iron & Solde
+- Soldering iron & Solder
 - Desoldering gun/tin extractor
 - Phillips screwdriver
 - Saw or cutter (to cut plastic plate and board)
 - Optionally: flux pen

 ## 2. Software to build and install/flash the firmware on the Raspberry Pi Pico

+_Note: this section can be skipped: as the software build is available under Releases_

 These instructions are for Windows 10 and will be similar for other OS's supporting Arduino.